bhandariroshan/hpcc-internship/README.md

 7. Scripts to simulate eviction from Azure Spot Instance
 8. Scripts to handle eviction from Azure Spot Instance
 9. Find patterns for the best use case of off business hour region use of spot instance and savings measurement.
-10. Use Jenkins and Azure Spot Instances for HPCC Systems Development work.
-11. Potential spot instance use cases for HPCC Systems related jobs.

 ## Find all VM Instances in different Azure Regions and Sizes Available